International Education in Warsaw

 International schools in Warsaw are scattered across the city, but there are clusters of schools in certain areas like Lazienki Park, Wilano Niski and Praga Poludnie (to name just a few).

-Below, we have compiled our top 10 international schools in Warsaw.
+Below, we have compiled the top 10 international schools in Warsaw according to our users.
 However, there are another 12 schools to choose from in the city.
 You can find the best international school for your child by personalising your results.
 Just fill in your search criteria, and we will calculate a personal score for every international school in Warsaw based on your requirements.